-- talking to them about their child before their child starts in the Nursery or in Reception: - inviting all parents to an induction meeting during the term before their child starts in Reception; - offering parents regular opportunities to talk about their child's progress, sharing Tapestry as appropriate to help parents be more aware of the next steps in their child's learning; - operating an open 'door policy' where parents can discuss any concerns and share any successes when they drop their child off in the morning.
+- talking to them about their child before their child starts in the Nursery or in Reception; - inviting all parents to an induction meeting during the term before their child starts in Reception; - offering parents regular opportunities to talk about their child's progress, sharing ClassDojo as appropriate to help parents be aware of what their children are doing; - operating an open 'door policy' where parents can discuss any concerns and share any successes when they drop their child off in the morning.
 Meetings can be arranged with staff as required. - There are formal meetings for all parents where they have the opportunity to discuss the child's progress privately. - arranging activities throughout the year that encourage collaboration between child, school and parents: Grandparents Day, Nativity Performances, Graduation Day (Damselflies and Dragonflies, Sports Day (All classes from Ladybirds upwards) and Claremont Day for example. - encouraging them to contribute their observations of their children at home and to become involved in the assessment process, via Tapestry.